BenL867/Final-Project/README(1).md

 # Final-Project
+Regina Skate
-A site for viewing and sharing places to skateboard in Regina
+A Blog style site for viewing and sharing places to skateboard in Regina

 Navigation

 links

-View Posts
+/View Posts
-Add Posts
+/Add Posts
-Sign Up / In
+/Sign Up / In

    <nav>
    <a href="blank.html">Blank</a>